-Figure 6.
-Share of U.S. Population and Famous People in the Text, by Race/Ethnicity
+FIGURE VI Share of U.S. Population and Famous People in the Text, by Race/Ethnicity

-Note: In this figure, we find the percent breakdown of famous people mentioned in a given book by race/ethnicity.
-For example, if Aretha Franklin was mentioned 3 times in a book and Jimmy Carter is mentioned 2 times, then 60% of the mentions of famous people in that book would be Black.
+Note: In this figure, we show the percent breakdown of famous people mentioned in a given book by race/ethnicity.
+For example, if Aretha Franklin were mentioned 3 times in a book and Jimmy Carter were mentioned 2 times (and if these were the only famous individuals mentioned), then 60% of the mentions of famous people in that book would be Black.
 We then show the average percentage breakdown over all books by collection and decade for the Mainstream and Diversity collections.
 We also show the share of the U.S. population by race/ethnicity for each decade as a comparison.
 We classify famous people using methods described in Section IV.B.
-We collapse the following identities: East Asian, Middle Eastern, and South Asian into the Asian category; North American Indigenous peoples and South American Indigenous peoples into the Indigenous category; and African American and Black African into the Black category.
+We collapse the following identities: East Asian, Middle Eastern, and South Asian into the Asian category; North American Indigenous peoples and South American Indigenous peoples into the Indigenous category.
 If an individual was coded as having more than one race, we classify them as multiracial.
-See Appendix Figure B4 for a similar version of this graph with non-standard axes to better see changes in groups with small population proportions.
+See Appendix Figure BV for a similar version of this graph with non-standard axes to better see changes in groups with small population proportions.